Looking Back at 2025

 A Flying Start

 From the very first morning, Polytives at K 2025 took off at full speed.
-We had scheduled more than 40 meetings in advance – but by the end of the fair, we had spoken with nearly 300 people.
+We had scheduled more than 40 meetings in advance – but by the end of the fair, we had spoken with more than 300 people.
 Incredible!

 While Sunday brought a quieter atmosphere, Monday once again saw a strong surge of visitors – and by Tuesday, the booth was buzzing with discussions until the very end.